bklogic/jdac-spring-boot-starter/README.md

 #### Batch Service Call

-- Use DataAccessClient to get a BatchService proxy
+- Use DataAccessClient to get a BatchService proxy.
+Batch proxy is stateful;
-- Call service methods to add inputs
+- Call service methods to add service to the batch;
 - Call get(), run() or save() method to initiate the batch service.
-These methods are defined in the Batch interface, and are the same except in semantics.
+These methods are inherited from the Batch interface, and are the same except in semantics.

 ```java
 public class BatchExampleService {